morgant/bashalytics/README.md

 It will output the report in TSV (tab separated values) format, with the first row specifying the column names as the dimensions & metrics that were specified, and the following row(s) containing the respective values.
 (Note: dimensions and metrics are fetched and cached locally once per day when running reports.)

-Naturally, you can get further usage istructions as follows:
+Naturally, you can get further usage instructions as follows:

-    Bashalytics -h
+    bashalytics -h

 TO-DO
 -----